Monday 4 July 2016

 Solent has allowed me to creatively explore many photographic avenues.
 The excellent darkroom facilities keep the skill of film and darkroom photography alive.
 The teaching is supportive and challenging and ensuring the best of each student.

 What’s next for you?
-Tell us a bit about any work/experience/internships you have
+Tell us a bit about any work/experience/internships you have lined up.

 I hope that I can use my photography to enlighten and educate people into the unique lives of disabled people, showing them some of the adoptions necessary to allow my parents and many other disabled people to live a fulfilling life.

 I am in the process of applying for jobs and have been successful in securing a number of interviews.
-However my future focus is to study for a Master’s degree in photography in the coming years and to allow my practice to grow.
+However my future focus is to study for a master’s degree in photography in the coming years and to allow my practice to grow.

 Do you have any advice you’d like to share with other students or potential students?